 I find myself also questioning, if my own work will ever be good enough?
 Or how do I move towards developing the aspired quality and sophistication.
 As part of this research I visited The Gallery at De Montford University, Leicester, and was lucky enough to have a chat with their Art Collections Officer.
 The current exhibition, An Act of Participation by Walker & Bromwich features two projects, The Art Lending Library, 2012, and The Dragon of Profit and Private Ownership, 2017.
 Zoe Walker and Neil Bromwich are artists based in Glasgow, through sculpture and performance their work circles utopian socialism.
 Both projects seen in this exhibition engage in audience participation whilst exploring the idea of public and private ownership.

 On one hand I want to explore, play and let my work completely unfold naturally, finding its own place in the world.
 And then on the other hand, is there an argument to partly engineer down a particular path?
+During this next module this will be something I gain clarity on.
 In reality, I am sure it’s a balance of both – I firmly believe, if I work hard, stay honest, be open and aware of opportunities, in turn this will support in framing my direction – One feeds the other, and I find myself back to yet another iterative cycle!